Catherine Bertini

-Catherine "Cathy" Bertini is an American public servant.
+Catherine Bertini is an American public servant.
 She is the 2003 World Food Prize Laureate.
 She was the Executive Director of the United Nations World Food Program from 1992 to 2002.
 She served as the UN Under-Secretary for Management from 2003 to 2005.
-Currently she is a distinguished fellow at the Chicago Council on Global Affairs, the Chair of the Board of the Global Alliance for Improved Nutrition (GAIN) and the Chair of the Executive Board of the Crop Trust.
+Currently she is a distinguished fellow at the Chicago Council on Global Affairs, the chair of the Board of the Global Alliance for Improved Nutrition (GAIN) and the chair of the executive board of the Crop Trust.

 Background and education

 Bertini was born in Syracuse, New York in 1950.
-She earned a bachelor’s degree in political science from the State University of New York at Albany.
+She earned a bachelor's degree in political science from the State University of New York at Albany.
 At Albany, Bertini was president of the College Republicans and worked full-time in the last gubernatorial campaign of Nelson A. Rockefeller.
 For five years after college, she held positions in the Republican Party as a youth director in New York State and for the Republican National Committee, and as a congressional campaign manager for George Wortley (R- Syracuse).
 In 1982, she ran for US Congress herself in the 9th District of Illinois.

 International career

 Executive Director of the World Food Program, United Nations

 Bertini was appointed in 1992 by the Secretary-General of the United Nations and the Director-General of the Food and Agriculture Organization, on the recommendation of President George H. W. Bush.
-In 1997, she was reappointed with the endorsement of President Bill Clinton, together with that of the Group of 77 developing countries and the Executive Board of WFP.
+In 1997, she was reappointed with the endorsement of President Bill Clinton, together with that of the Group of 77 developing countries and the executive board of WFP.

 As chief executive officer of the organization, Bertini transformed WFP into the world's largest and most responsive humanitarian organization.
 She is credited with assisting hundreds of millions of victims of wars and natural disasters throughout Africa, Asia, Latin America, the Middle East, and parts of Eastern Europe and the former Soviet Union.
 In particular, she was widely praised for her efforts to end famine in North Korea; averting starvation in Afghanistan by delivering enormous amounts of urgently needed food aid in 2001; ensuring the provision of food supplies during the crises in Bosnia and Kosovo; and in 2000, averting the mass starvation that threatened 16 million people in the Horn of Africa.

 Bertini also led efforts to empower poor women through the use of food aid.
 In recognition of her leadership at WFP in ending famine and decreasing hunger, she received the World Food Prize, known as the "Nobel Prize for Food and Agriculture" in 2003.
 Rather than accepting the prize money, she established the Catherine Bertini Trust Fund for Girls' Education that provides grants to local organizations that improve access to training and education for women and girls.

 She also chaired the UN System Standing Committee on Nutrition and served as the Secretary General's envoy twice: for drought in the Horn of Africa and for humanitarian needs in Gaza and the West Bank.